MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/IWebView2WebView3.md

 > public HRESULT [get_DocumentTitle](#get_documenttitle)(LPWSTR * title)

-If the document has no explicit title or is otherwise empty, then the URI of the top level document is used.
+If the document has no explicit title or is otherwise empty, a default that may or may not match the URI of the document will be used.